wwt/SwiftCurrent/wiki/Installation.md

 ## Get the correct product

-Add one of the following products to your target dependencies.
+Add the following products to your target dependencies.

 #### **If you want to use SwiftCurrent with UIKit**